-- Jewellery embedding beneath the skin surface - This commonly occurs after inappropriate use of ear-piercing guns on other body parts (eg: navels)
+- Jewellery embedding beneath the skin surface - this commonly occurs after the inappropriate use of ear-piercing guns on other body parts (eg: navels)

-- Migration of jewellery – this can happen to any pierced area, especially if the jewellery is too thin or is agitated before healing
+- Migration of jewellery – this can happen if the jewellery is too thin or is agitated before healing

 - Allergies to jewellery – usually the result of nickel allergy, poor gold plating, or sometimes the use of 9 carat gold materials

 - Severe localised swelling – this is particularly dangerous with tongue piercing, where there is a risk of swelling, choking and possible restriction of the airway

 - There is a risk of infection, including blood borne viral infections such as HIV and hepatitis

 - Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection.
 There is a greater risk of infection with nose piercings, as the nose cannot be disinfected effectively

 - Bleeding – can be expected for some piercings, but may be increased in areas where the blood supply is rich eg: lips and tongue

 - Nipple piercings can damage milk ducts and cause problems with breast feeding

 - Septicaemia – a serious systemic infection (ie: affecting the whole body).
 It may be life threatening and requires immediate treatment with antibiotics